MatAI8786/pixelmind-labs/README.md

 - `data/feedback_db.json` – feedback data store
 - `ui/` – dashboard scaffolding

+All agent logs and workflow outputs are stored under the `history/` directory using timestamped filenames.
+Filenames are generated with a helper that replaces colons with dashes so the logs work on both Windows and Linux.

 ## Testing

 You can manually test the workflow by running the orchestrator script.
 This will